 This wraps things up.
 You now know what the factors affecting composting are.
 You also know that water, carbon, and nitrogen are prerequisites for the decomposition of organic materials to take place.
 At the same time, the amount of oxygen determines what kind of microorganisms will be in charge of decomposition.
 Furthermore, you are now informed on how to determine if the composting mixture has enough water or not by using a very simple test.

 So, that is it for today.
-Stay awesome and compost your organic waste!
+Stay awesome and compost your organic waste, because there are many advantages of composting in general!